 The solution is to program a second route into the siding, but with the difference that it already ends at the rear-facing signal of it, so it doesn’t include the siding section itself:

 The Sht2 route then needs to show a shunt aspect, which instructs the driver to proceed slowly and watch out for vehicles on the route.
-To show a “free” aspect here would be wrong, because that would mean that the track is free until the next main signal, which it is clearly not.
+See later on for how to set this up.

 Shunt routes like this are, so far, the only exception to the “Routes should end at a signal facing the same direction” rule.